 Powered by the Subaru 4-stroke engine, Picton’s karts are the epitome of high-end go-kart racing technology.
 Racing around nine corners and a nail-biting hairpin bend, you will feel totally exhilarated as you compete to be the first to finish this 640m Sydney go-karting track.

-With an incredibly impressive range of karts and both Pro and Rookie outdoor circuits, Picton Karting boasts exceptionally maintained tracks for adults and junior racers.
-The pro circuit is definitely not for the faint-hearted and requires both commitment and stamina from its drivers.
+With an incredibly impressive range of karts and both outdoor Pro and Rookie tracks, Picton Karting boasts exceptionally maintained circuits for adults and junior racers.
+The pro race track is definitely not for the faint-hearted and requires both commitment and stamina from its drivers.
 On this circuit, you can bring your own kart, or jump in one of the popular 17HP Two-stroke karts which are kitted out with unrestricted KT100S Yamaha racing engine and can reach up to a whopping 110km/h!